Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/icons.md

 ### React Icons

 You may go through the [React Icons](https://www.npmjs.com/package/react-icons) for installation and more details.

+### Static Navigation Menu

 Suppose you want to override the icons in the vertical menu with FontAwesome Icons from the `react-icons` package, you need to import icons from the `react-icons/fa` package and remove other icons' import statements in and from the `src/navigation/vertical/index.ts` file respectively.

 ```ts
 // src/navigation/vertical/index.ts